-SUDHAKAR KESAVAN Management Age 62 Director since: 1999 Committees: None

-Other Current Public Directorships: ABM Industries, Inc.

-Current Occupation: Chairman and Chief Executive Officer, ICF International
+SUDHAKAR KESAVAN Director since: 1999 100 Management Committees: None (A) Age 62 Other Current Public Directorships: ABM Industries, Inc. Current Occupation: Chairman and Chief Executive Officer, ICF International

-• ICF International:

-- o Chairman and Chief Executive Officer of ICF International and its wholly owned subsidiary, ICF Consulting Group, Inc. ("ICF Consulting") (1999 to present). - o President of ICF Consulting when it was a subsidiary of ICF Kaiser ("Kaiser") (1997 to 1999).
-In 1999, ICF Consulting was divested from Kaiser and became a wholly owned subsidiary of the Company through a joint effort of the management of ICF Consulting and CM Equity Partners - Director, ABM Industries, Inc. (NYSE: ABM) (2012 to present).
+- ICF International: - o Chairman and Chief Executive Officer of ICF International and its wholly owned subsidiary, ICF Consulting Group, Inc. ("ICF Consulting") (1999 to present). - President of ICF Consulting when it was a subsidiary of ICF Kaiser ("Kaiser") (1997 to 1999).
+In 1999, ICF Consulting was divested from Kaiser and became a wholly owned subsidiary of the Company through a joint effort of the management of ICF Consulting and CM Equity Partners. - Director, ABM Industries, Inc. (NYSE: ABM) (2012 to present).
 Appointed non-Executive Chairman of the Board in March 2017. - Director Emeritus, Rainforest Alliance, a New York-based non-profit environmental organization (2011 to present). - Member, Board of Trustees of the Inova Health System, a not-for-profit healthcare system in Northern Virginia (2014 to present). - Member, Board of Trustees of the Shakespeare Theater Company, Washington, D.C.
 (2015 to present). - Chair of the Northern Virginia Technology Council (2013 to 2015). - Bachelor's in Technology (chemical engineering) from the Indian Institute of Technology, Kanpur. - Postgraduate diploma in Management from the Indian Institute of Management, Ahmedabad. - M.S.
 Technology and Policy Program at the Massachusetts Institute of Technology.

-- ► Chief Executive Officer since the Company was purchased in 1999 - ► Chief Executive Officer who has overseen the Company's very substantial growth while maintaining a stable, professional workforce - ► Experience leading both organic growth and acquisition activities - ► Service as Chairman of the Board of another public company - ► Experienced ICF Board member and executive whose tenure provides a thorough understanding of ICF's business and corporate governance and its values and culture
+- ▶ Chief Executive Officer since the Company was purchased in 1999 - ▶ Chief Executive Officer who has overseen the Company's very substantial growth while maintaining a stable, professional workforce - Experience leading both organic growth and acquisition activities - ► Service as Chairman of the Board of another public company - Experienced ICF Board member and executive whose tenure provides a thorough understanding of ICF's business and corporate governance and its values and culture

+129 \sim

-MICHAEL J. VAN HANDEL Independent Director
+MICHAEL J. VAN HANDEL Director Since: New Nominee Independent Director Committees: N/A Age 57 Other Current Public Directorships: None Current Occupation: Retired

-Age 57

-Director Since: New Nominee

-Committees: N/A

-Other Current Public Directorships: None

-Current Occupation: Retired

-- Director, BMO Financial Corporation, a U.S. bank and financial holding company, and wholly-owned subsidiary of Bank of Montreal, with over \$100 billion in assets (2006 present): - o Audit Committee member (2006-present) Chair (2012 present). - o Nominating & Governance Committee Member (2012 present) Chair (2017). - o Risk Oversight Committee Member (2006 present). - ManpowerGroup Inc. (NYSE: MAN), a leading global workforce solutions company: - o Senior Executive Vice President (2016-2017). - o Executive Vice President, Chief Financial Officer (1998-2016). - o Vice President, Chief Accounting Officer and Treasurer (1992-1998). - o Director of Internal Audit (1989-1992). - Director, Milwaukee Youth Symphony Orchestra (2007 present). - Leadership Council Member for Marquette University College of Business Administration (2007-present). - Former Director of Milwaukee Public Museum (2004-2007). - Former Director of Cellular Dynamics International, leading developer and manufacturer of human cells used in drug discovery, toxicity testing, stem cell banking and cell therapy development.
-(2010-2015). - Audit Manager, Arthur Andersen & Co.
-(1982-1989). - B.S. in Accounting, Marquette University. - M.B.A. in Banking and Finance, University of Wisconsin Madison.
+- Director, BMO Financial Corporation, a U.S. bank and financial holding company, and wholly-owned subsidiary of Bank of Montreal, with over \$100 billion in assets (2006 to present): - o Audit Committee member (2006 to present) Chair (2012 to present). - o Nominating & Governance Committee Member (2012 to present) Chair (2017). - o Risk Oversight Committee Member (2006 to present). - ManpowerGroup Inc. (NYSE: MAN), a leading global workforce solutions company: - o Senior Executive Vice President (2016 to 2017). - o Executive Vice President, Chief Financial Officer (1998 to 2016). - o Vice President, Chief Accounting Officer and Treasurer (1992 to 1998). - o Director of Internal Audit (1989 to 1992). - Director, Milwaukee Youth Symphony Orchestra (2007 to present). - Leadership Council Member for Marquette University College of Business Administration (2007 to present). - Former Director of Milwaukee Public Museum (2004 to 2007). - Former Director of Cellular Dynamics International, leading developer and manufacturer of human cells used in drug discovery, toxicity testing, stem cell banking and cell therapy development.
+(2010 to 2015). - Audit Manager, Arthur Andersen & Co.
+(1982 to 1989). - B.S. in Accounting, Marquette University. - M.B.A. in Banking and Finance, University of Wisconsin Madison.

-- ► Experience as a senior executive of a publicly traded company - ▶ Extensive experience in financial management and risk oversight at global financial services and other public companies - lacktriangle Expertise in mergers and acquisitions, treasury, financial planning and analysis, and SEC reporting - ▶ Qualifies as an "audit committee financial expert" within the meaning of the SEC regulations
+- ► Experience as a senior executive of a publicly traded company - ▶ Extensive experience in financial management and risk oversight at global financial services and other public companies - ▶ Expertise in mergers and acquisitions, treasury, financial planning and analysis, and SEC reporting - ► Qualifies as an "audit committee financial expert" within the meaning of the SEC regulations